testcontainers/testcontainers-dotnet/docs/api/create_docker_container.md

 # Creating a container

 Testcontainers' generic container support offers the greatest flexibility and makes it easy to use virtually any container image in the context of a temporary test environment.
-To interact or exchange data with a container, Testcontainers provides  `TestcontainersBuilder<TDockerContainer>` to configure and create the resource.
+To interact or exchange data with a container, Testcontainers provides `ContainerBuilder` to configure and create the resource.

 ## Configure container start